peach777enjoy/TCP-IP-CPP/README.md

 ## 1. The following steps are required to run Demo
 1. The computer can be connected to the network port of the controller with a network cable, and then set a fixed IP, which is in the same network segment as the controller IP.
 The controller can also be connected wirelessly.

-    - Four-axis robot (such as MG400, etc.) When wired connection, connect to LAN1: ip is 192.168.1.6 , When wired connection, connect to LAN2: ip is 192.168.2.6 .
+    - Four-axis robot (such as MG400, etc.) When wired connection is connected to LAN1: ip is 192.168.1.6, when wired connection is connected to LAN2: ip is 192.168.2.6, wireless connection: ip is 192.168.9.1 .
     - Six-axis robot (such as CR series, etc.) Wired connection: ip is 192.168.5.1 ,Wireless connection: ip is 192.168.1.6 .

 2. Try to ping the controller IP to make sure it is in the same network segment.